Making Data Work

 The arts, cultural and heritage sectors make significant contributions to people’s lives, society and the economy – so why do we struggle to convey their value?

 In 2021, the Centre led a 15-month scoping study to identify ways the sector might better collect and harness its data.
 We looked at how to combine quantitative and qualitative data to create a multidimensional understanding of impact.
-This project culminated in a call to pilot a national cultural data observatory.
+This project culminated in a call to pilot a national cultural data observatory (NCDO).

 Read more about the motivations behind the project in this blog post.